sberberian/Beer-Characteristics-Profiling/README.md

-# project-one
+# Beer Characteristics Profiling

 ## Overview

-Selected topic -- beer profile
-Reason they selected the topic -- Wisconsin class, fun idea Description of the source of data -- review
+The scope of the project is the flavor profile of successful beers.
+Since the data analytics program is based in Wisconsin, it seemed like a suitable and fun topic to explore.

+The dataset used, Beer Profile and Ratings dataset, is a combination of two datasets available on Kaggle.
+The first contains flavor profiles of successful beers and the second contains over a million reviews of beers.

-Questions they hope to answer with the data -- what contributes to a high rating on a beer(overall or individual styles), how much does appearance factor into a successful beer, what qualities should Andrew factor in when he starts home brewing
+The data will be analyzed to understand the what contributes to a high rating for a beer overall and for specific styles listed in the dataset.
+Our group also intends to investigate how much the appearance of a beer factors into a very positive review.

-## communication protocols
+## Communication Protocols

-Github for filesharing
-Google Calendar for scheduling meetings
-Trello as a to do list to track tasks
-Slack for messaging and calls
+Our team has decided on a variety of tools to utilize for the duration of the project.
+Github is the resource for filesharing and collaborating on code.
+A group calendar has been created with Google Calendar to assess availability and schedule meetings to work together.
+Trello is helping to manage tasks and expectations for the deliverables of each milestone in the project.
+Slack is being used for messaging between teammates and arranging calls.